Trying to figure out how to boost employee engagement in your organization? Read our top tips for maximizing employee engagement in 2018.

-Employee engagement is the extent to which employees feel committed to the organisation, passionate about their jobs and understand their contribution to the organisation.
+Employee engagement is the extent to which employees feel committed to the organization, passionate about their jobs and understand their contribution to the organization.
 Engagement can’t be imposed nor can it be instilled.
 It’s about creating a culture of recognition.
-Over the last 20 years there has been an organisational culture shift towards employee engagement.
-Organisations are now recognising the importance of employee recognition and the impact that negative engagement has on organisational success.
+Over the last 20 years there has been an organizational culture shift towards employee engagement.
+Organizations are now recognizing the importance of employee recognition and the impact that negative engagement has on organizational success.
 Recent research by Aon has estimated global employee engagement to be at 65%.
 This means just over a third of the working population are neutral or feel disengaged.
 In this post we've got 5 tactics to get your employees engaged during 2018 and beyond.

 Setting goals monthly, quarterly, biannually and annually gives employees a clear target to work towards.
-This involves employees with organisational goals and allows them to reflect on their contribution to departmental and organisational success.
+This involves employees with organizational goals and allows them to reflect on their contribution to departmental and organizational success.

 Our references for further reading:

 Aon - 2018 Global Employee Engagement Trends Gallup - Millennials Want Jobs to Be Development Opportunities Globoforce - Employee Experience as a Business Driver 30 Tips to Increase Employee Engagement What is the Average Cost of Employee Engagement Surveys in 2019?